planetfederal/workshops/workshops/geogig/doc/source/cmd/commit.rst

 We much :term:`import` data into our repository for our first commit.
 This will be the baseline from which we will work.

 #.
-From the :file:`repo` directory created in the previous section, use the ``geogig shp import`` command to import the data from the database into the repository:
+From the :file:`repo` directory created in the previous section, use the ``geogig shp import`` command to import the data from the file into the repository:

    .. code-block:: console